ccleberg/cmc.pub/content/blog/2023-10-17-self-hosting-anonymousoverflow.md

 ## Nginx Reverse Proxy

 If you want to access this service outside the local network, I recommend using Nginx as a reverse proxy.

-Let\'s start by creating a configuration file.
+Let's start by creating a configuration file.

 ```sh
 sudo nano /etc/nginx/sites-available/ao
 ```

 Within this file, paste the following content and repace `ao.example.com` with your URL.
 You may need to update the SSL certificate statements if your certificates are in a different location.

 ``` conf
 server {